-Protected speech
+2.2 Protected speech

 Taking unhindered speech in Berlin’s sense, then, what distinguishes it from protected speech?
 Not much stands between them on a common but inadequate account of protection.
-On that account, the point of protection is to make it more likely that you will enjoy unhindered speech; to increase the expectation or probability of unhindered speech.
+On that account, the point of protection is to make it more likely that you will enjoy unhindered speech: to increase the expectation or probability of unhindered speech.
 The difference between unhindered and protected speech on this approach would simply be the difference between actual unhindered-speech and expected unhindered-speech.
 The same ideal would be at issue in each case but would be presented from different perspectives: in the first case, it would be cast ex post as a goal attained, in the second it would be cast ex ante as a goal to pursue.

 But the point of protection is not just to probabilify in this way.
 After all, I might make your enjoyment of free speech more probable by bribing others to let you have your say and that would scarcely be a way of protecting you.
 What protective measures aim to achieve is not primarily to make your enjoyment of unhindered speech as likely as possible—after all, the bribery arrangement might actually do better on that front—but to put burdens in the way of others interfering with you: to render their interference not so much less likely as less accessible (Pettit 2008).

 What form should those protective burdens take?
-Typically, they involve preventive obstacles that remove the option of interference altogether or, more plausibly, that penalties that put difficulties or costs, actual or threatened, in the way of interference.
+Typically, they involve preventive obstacles that remove the option of interference altogether or, more plausibly, penalties that put difficulties or costs, actual or threatened, in the way of interference.
 In other words, they put in place measures of interference that counter the interference they are designed to block.
 Paying would-be interferers for not interfering would not interfere with them in this sense.
 It would put an extra alternative on their menu of options, allowing them not just the option of refraining from interference but the enhanced option of refraining and claiming the payment as reward.
 That would certainly make non-interference more attractive for them but it would leave the interference option intact; it would put nothing in the way of their taking it instead.

 Protected speech appears as a distinct ideal from unhindered speech as soon as we recognize that the point of protection is not to make interference less attractive and less probable but to interfere with the very possibility of interference: to remove that option altogether or to replace it by a penalized alternative.
-Protecting you means erecting obstacles to the interference of other people in any scenarios, however improbable, where they might choose to try and interfere.
+Protecting you means erecting obstacles to the interference of other people in any scenarios, however improbable, where they might choose to try to interfere.
 And that is quite distinct from trying to make their interference less probable.
 Doing that would not necessarily mean arranging things so that would-be interferers are obstructed—that may not be the best means of reducing the probability of interference—but arranging things so that others are less likely to interfere.
 It would mean giving them something more attractive to do, such as refraining from interference and then claiming payment as a reward.